Jean Drummond1

 John Brocklehurst was born on 30 October 1788.1 He was the son of John Brocklehurst and Sarah Pownall.1 He married Mary Coare, daughter of William Coare, in 1814.1 He died in 1870.1

-He held the office of Member of Parliament (M.P.) for Macclesfield between 1832 and 1868.1 He lived at Hurdsfield House, Cheshire, England.1 He also had four daughters.1
+He held the office of Member of Parliament (M.P.) for Macclesfield between 1832 and 1868.1 He held the office of Justice of the Peace (J.P.)2 He lived at Hurdsfield House, Cheshire, EnglandG.1

 Children of John Brocklehurst and Mary Coare